Assistive sensory-motor perturbations influence learned neural representations

 Abstract

 Task errors are used to learn and refine motor skills.
 We investigated how task assistance influences learned neural representations using Brain-Computer Interfaces (BCIs), which map neural activity into movement via a decoder.
 We analyzed motor cortex activity as monkeys practiced BCI with a decoder that adapted to improve or maintain performance over days.
-Population dimensionality remained constant or increased with learning, counter to trends with non-adaptive BCIs.
-Yet, over time, task information was contained in a smaller subset of neurons or population modes.
-Moreover, task information was ultimately stored in neural modes that occupied a small fraction of the population variance.
-An artificial neural network model suggests the adaptive decoders contribute to forming these compact neural representations.
-Our findings show that assistive decoders manipulate error information used for long-term learning computations, like credit assignment, which informs our understanding of motor learning and has implications for designing real-world BCIs.
+Over time, task-relevant information became concentrated in fewer neurons, unlike with fixed decoders.
+At the population level, task information also became largely confined to a few neural modes that accounted for an unexpectedly small fraction of the population variance.
+A neural network model suggests the adaptive decoders directly contribute to forming these more compact neural representations.
+Our findings show that assistive decoders manipulate error information used for long-term learning computations like credit assignment, which informs our understanding of motor learning and has implications for designing real-world BCIs.

 Article activity feed